 As for the actual quote Alex is referencing, he appears to actually be mixing up two quotes.

-The first is a comment by James Warburg in front of the Senate in 1950, which was, quote, we shall have world government, whether we like it or whether or not we like it.
+The first is a comment by James Warburg in front of the Senate in 1950, which was, quote, we shall have world government, whether we like it or not, or whether or not we like it.

 The only question is whether world government will be achieved by conquest or consent.